Institut d'études politiques de Bordeaux

 Alumni include many notable public figures, including one French Prime Minister, politicians and influential businessmen.

-The institute has approximately 1,300 students, admitted after a rigorous selection.
-Each year, Sciences Po Bordeaux receives about 3000 applications and only around 150 students will be accepted after the selection process, around 5% in average.
+The institute has approximately 2,200 students, admitted after a rigorous selection.
+Each year Sciences Po Bordeaux receives about 6000 applications and only around 250 students will be accepted after the selection process, around 5% in average.
 This process makes it one of the most difficult French Political Institute to be accepted in.

 The academic course lasts five years, at the end of which a student graduates with the Diploma of Sciences Po Bordeaux (which is equivalent to a bachelor's degree) and with one of eighteen Masters offered by the institute.

 Sciences Po Bordeaux is a well integrated university, with more than 200 exchange-agreements with foreign universities around the world.
 It also proposes double degree programs with the universities of Stuttgart (Germany), Turin (Italy), Coimbra (Portugal), Madrid (Spain), Hong Kong (China), Moscow (Russia), Kingston (Jamaica) and Quebec (Canada).

 History

 The school was established by decree on 4 May 1948 under the name "Institut d'études politiques de l’Université de Bordeaux".
 Maurice Duverger was its first director.
-It obtained the status of public establishment and got its present name by decree on 18 January 1969 with the other Sciences-Po of Aix, Grenoble, Lyon, Strasbourg and Toulouse.
+It obtained the status of public establishment and got its present name by decree on 18 January 1969 with the other institutes: Sciences Po Aix, Grenoble Institute of Political Studies, Institut d'études politiques de Lyon, Institut d'études politiques de Strasbourg and Institut d'études politiques de Toulouse.

 The historian and sociologist Jacques Ellul, as well as the future Minister, Secretary of the European Council and Vice-President of the European Parliament, Catherine Lalumière, were teachers in the institution.

 Until 1967, Sciences-Po Bordeaux was located in the city center of Bordeaux, before being replaced by the current lower Court of Justice of Bordeaux.

-By a decree in 1989, Sciences-Po Bordeaux has been attached to the University of Bordeaux IV.
+By a decree in 1989, Sciences-Po Bordeaux has been attached to the University of Bordeaux IV (Montesquieu University).
 Sciences-Po Bordeaux is a member of the PRES of the University of Bordeaux.

 Since September 2016, Yves Déloye is the director of the school.